jaedle-kata/eslint-kata-ruleset/README.md

-# Kata rulset for eslint
+# Kata ruleset for eslint